-In this case time is "into" the display, and each represents point а computer sending receiving a data packet. single computer actually shows up as a row of points going "into" the tunnel - as it shows computer transaction separately.
+In this case time is "into" the display, and each point represents а computer sending or receiving a data packet.
+A single computer actually shows up as a row of points going "into" the tunnel - as it shows each transaction computer separately.
 A computer's position on the X & Y axis is based on its IP and subnet address.
 The points are colour coded by the port in use, and the lines coloured by the protocol in use.
 Points could also be sized to reflect the amount of data, and textured or shaped to reflect whether they are sending or receiving the data.